 The definition of ORC, according to the Loss Prevention Research Council, is “Predatory crimes in which one or more offenders knowingly and intentionally plan or coordinate criminal activities on one or more occasions with the intent of financially profiting themselves, a group, or a broader criminal enterprise with which they are associated through the acquisition of cash, other financial instruments, or merchandise that can be resold, returned, exchanged, or otherwise used to generate a profit.”

 Homeland Security Investigations (HSI) defines ORC as “the association of two or more persons engaged in illegally obtaining items of value from retail establishments, through theft and/or fraud, as part of a criminal enterprise.”

 ORC has become very sophisticated.
-It employs a market-specific infrastructure, wherein certain products are targeted.
+It employs a market-specific infrastructure, wherein certain coveted products are targeted.
 After these products are targeted, “boosters” (or those enlisted to do the actual stealing) are recruited to acquire them through various means.
-These products can simply be shoplifted, ordered online or in a store using fraudulent credit cards, or procured through cargo theft, which is no doubt the most consequential and costly method.
+These products can be stolen in a brick-and-mortar store, ordered online or in a store using fraudulent credit cards, or procured through cargo theft, which is undoubtedly the most consequential and costly method.

 A 2022 survey conducted by the National Retail Federation found that these are the most common products stolen by ORC rings: